HenryCowan/EMG-Gaming/Hardware/README.md

 # Hardware Design :hammer_and_wrench:

-## Important features of the design:
+## Important features of the design

 ---